abhi3700/evm-playground/README.md

 #### Mapping
 * Mappings act as hash tables which consist of key types and corresponding value type pairs.
+* key data is not stored in the mapping, rather its keccack256 hash.
+* A mapping declared public will create a getter requiring the `_keyType` as a parameter and return the `_valueType`.
 * When mappings are initialized every possible key exists in the mappings and are mapped to values whose byte-representations are all zeros.
 * can't be iterated across the keys unlike arrays.
 But, can be iterated across keys by storing the keys into a separate state var arrays of keys.
 ```